-I’d been looking forward to checking out The Floodgate in Digbeth for quite some time, so the August Ban Holiday seemed a perfect opportunity to do just that.
+I’d been looking forward to checking out The Floodgate in Digbeth for quite some time, so the August Bank Holiday seemed a perfect opportunity to do just that.

-We arrived at 3pm on the Saturday, just as things were starting to busy up.
+We arrived at 3 pm on Saturday, just as things were starting to busy up.

 As you walk into this old converted factory, the first thing you notice is the amazing graffiti art adorning walls.
 The main bar and baseball area benefits from natural light which beams in via skylights, I can imagine the neon lamps would look great in the evening too.

 The staff are friendly and helpful, and we took a seat to enjoy some drinks and the extremely tasty jerk chicken and chips from the street food vendor in the courtyard – highly recommended.